FRAX Fracture Risk Calculator

 What Your 10-Year Fracture Probability Means

-Your result is a percentage that quantifies your specific risk of suffering a bone break in the next ten years.
-Understanding this number helps you and your doctor decide if lifestyle changes or medication are necessary to protect your bones.
+Your result is a percentage that quantifies your specific statistical association with suffering a bone break in the next ten years.
+Understanding this number provides information to help and your doctor decide if lifestyle changes or medication are necessary to protect your bones.

 Risk Category 10-Year Major Fracture Risk 10-Year Hip Fracture Risk Action

-High Risk Greater than 20% Greater than 3% Consult a doctor about medication to prevent fractures.
+Higher statistical association Greater than 20% Greater than 3% Consult a qualified healthcare professional about medication to prevent fractures.

 Important: Including your femoral neck BMD (bone mineral density) significantly improves the accuracy of your risk assessment if available.

-Because bone health changes over time, you should re-assess your fracture risk every 1 to 2 years or whenever your health status changes significantly.
+Because bone health changes over time, one may consider re-assess your fracture risk every 1 to 2 years or whenever your health status changes significantly.